f5devcentral/f5-agility-labs-xc/docs/class3/lab1.rst

 Task 2: Negative Enforcement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The following lab tasks will guide you through the configuration of various The following lab tasks will guide you the
-configuration of various Service Policies which can be used to implement a variety of security controls.
-The goals of
+The following lab tasks will guide you through the configuration of various Service Policies which can be used to implement a variety
-this section of the lab will be to create specific policies to enforce negative enforcement rules based on geo-location,
+of security controls.
+The goals of this section of the lab will be to create specific policies to enforce negative enforcement rules
-IP addresses, and known bad IP ranges.
+based on geo-location, IP addresses, and known bad IP ranges.

 #.
 Returning to the F5 Distributed Cloud Console, you will edit the F5 HTTP Load Balancer for your application.
 From the
    **Web App & API Protection** workspace, Click **Load Balancers > HTTP Load Balancers**.